-We’ve been a paying customer for WestHost for 15 months.
-During that time, we’ve monitored their performance.
+I’ve been a paying customer for WestHost for the last 37 months.
+During that time, I’ve monitored their performance – avg. load time and uptime.

 This review relies strongly on data, such as uptime, load time (speed) and customer support experience.